-Each boarding house comprises en-suite bedrooms accommodating five pupils, with a resident adult present throughout the night.
+Pupils sleep in small shared bedrooms — typically four or five to a room — with a resident adult present throughout the night.

 This scale is deliberate.